Fireworks

 It was not until the 1760’s that white settlement really began to take hold in Weirs Beach, with the arrival of the first farmers and millers, which only began to take place once clear titles to the land could be acquired.

-A detail from the 1753 “Plan of Meredith” map shows the land of Weirs Beach had been subdivided but not sold.
+A detail from the 1753 “Plan of Meredith” map by surveyor Jonathan Longfellow shows the land of Weirs Beach had been subdivided but not sold.

-The map below of Gilmanton was drawn in 1772 by Josiah Gilman and revised in 1842.
-The map shows how the land was subdivided on the other side of the Weirs Channel.
+The detail below is from a map of Gilmanton drawn in 1772 by Josiah Gilman and revised in 1842.
+The map shows how the land was subdivided on the other, eastern side of the Weirs Channel.
 Weirs is called Great Wares.
 The channel and Paugus Bay is called the Winnepisiogee River.
 The planned route of the Boston, Concord, and Montreal RR is shown in the lower left, heading inland from Moulton Cove.
 The actual route as built in 1848 crossed Moulton cove on a bridge, and continued along the shoreline of the Lake towards Meredith.

 Noticing the dramatic difference only a few feet can make in the appearance of the shoreline, one can only wonder what the Lake looked like before the Lakeport dam, when it was 5-12 feet lower!
 The map below, from the book “Algonquian New Hampshire”, gives an indication.
 Click here to see the Lake when it was very low in 2001.